Dooomsickle/qresolve/README.md

 # qresolve
- Redirect VRChat video player links to https://shay.loan
+ Redirect VRChat video player links (youtube only) to https://shay.loan
+### THIS WILL CRASH YOU WITH SOME VIDEOS, USE AT YOUR OWN RISK